Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-01.md

 ## Deliverable

 Your completed work is your Github repo and the files in it.
-Post the link to your work in the progress tracker
+Post the link to your work in the progress tracker.

+You will use this project for future assignments that wil include:

+- Publishing to npm
+- Writing unit tests

 ## Due